 In the 14th and 15th centuries the castle underwent a medieval expansion, and in the 17th century the Swedes, occupying Braniewo, built ramparts and bastions on its foreland.
 In this form, the castle survived until the mid-nineteenth century when it was transformed into a school, and then in 1873-1874 most of the buildings were demolished.
 Another demolitions were made between 1928-1930, and the final destruction of the remains of the castle and the town was brought by World War II.

-In the years 1320-1330 the castle was expanded.
-There is a possibility that perhaps the main residential house was originally located in the western part, it turned out to be too small at that time and it was decided to build a new one located more on the north – east.
-Originally a planned outer ward on the eastern side would become the main castle then, and the original courtyard would be a western outer ward.
-This could be explained by the unique layout of the castle in which the entrance led straight through the main house and the courtyard of the upper ward, then only to the outer ward, not the other way around.
+Initially, it was believed that in the second half of the 13th century, the main residential building with an axially placed gate passage was built, leading to a rectangular courtyard, while the second gate from the south-west led to the outer bailey.
+However, there is a possibility that the main residential house was originally located in the western part of the castle, turned out to be too small after some time and it was decided to build a new one, located more to the east.
+The originally planned outer ward on the eastern side would then become the main ward.
+This could explain the unique layout of the castle, in which the entrance led directly through the main house and the courtyard of the upper ward, then only to the outer bailey, and not the other way around.
+Changes in the castle layout could have taken place as a result of the destruction caused by the townspeople and the reconstruction carried out around 1396.
+On this occasion, the greatest disadvantage of the castle was also corrected, i.e. the lack of an access independent of the town, which could be dangerous in the period of a worsening of relations between the bishop and his subjects.

-As if it was not, in the first half of the fourteenth century, the site of a rectangular plan with dimensions of 55 x 80 meters with two courtyards was made.
-It was surrounded by a wall with two towers from the north and west, guarding the castle from the town side.
-A wicket gate was placed in the north-western curtain.
-The second passage was in the south-western wall.
-The castle was connected with the town walls, however, maintaining its autonomy thanks to its own fortified circuit and the gate from the side of the river.
-The main building, measuring 10 x 36.3 meters, housed the most important bishop’s rooms, including the castle chapel.
-It had a basement with two above-ground storeys.
-From the side of the courtyard there was a projection with a gateway passage.
-The entry was in the form of a ramp, led by the basement storey of the main house, in the fifteenth century, additionally expanded into a barbican form.
+Finally, at the end of the fourteenth century, a rectangular castle with dimensions of 55 x 80 meters was developed with two courtyards connected by a four-sided gate tower, located entirely in the eastern part of the castle.
+The entire complex was surrounded by a wall with two four-sided towers from the north and west, guarding the castle from the town side.
+A postern was placed in the north-west curtain, and the second passage was in the south-west wall.
+The castle was connected with the town walls, while maintaining its autonomy thanks to its own fortified circuit and the gate from the river side.
+The main building, measuring 10 x 36.3 meters, housed the most important bishop’s rooms.
+It had a basement with two overground storeys.
+From the side of the courtyard there was an avant-corps with a gate passage.
+The entrance was a ramp leading through the basement of the main house, in the 15th century it was additionally extended from the field side to the form of a barbican.

-During the 14th century extension, the gatehouse tower was raised by placing a chapel in its upper part.
-It had a stellar shaped vault, supported by artificial stone corbels.
-In the western corner there were brick, spiral stairs that led to the gallery, which was circulating interior, formed in the thickness of the tower walls.
+The chapel in the gatehouse had a stellar vault inside, supported by artificial stone consoles.
+In the western corner, there were the aforementioned brick, spiral stairs that led to a gallery running around the interior, formed in the thickness of the tower walls.

-Today, the only remaining element is the gatehouse tower, which stood between the main castle and the outer bailey.
+Today, the only remaining element is the gatehouse tower, which stood between the main castle and the outer bailey and fragments of the walls of the zwinger and southern foregate.
 On the tower you can still see the remains of window openings and the former passage.
 All of them are walled up, so there is no entrance to the tower.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.